MaureenFromuth/School_Districts_Analysis/README.md

 spending_passing_reading = per_school_summary_df.groupby(["Spending Ranges (Per Student)"]).mean()["% Passing Reading"]
 overall_passing_spending = per_school_summary_df.groupby(["Spending Ranges (Per Student)"]).mean()["% Overall Passing"]
 ```

+Thomas High School’s per capita spending is $638 per student, which places then into the middle bin, $630-644.
+With the updated data, there is a negligible decrease in the average math scores (change in the thousandths) and a negligible increase in the average reading scores (change in the thousandths).
+Of note, this positive change reinforces the assessment above that the 9th grade reading scores were slightly lower than the those of the other grades and their removal provided a small benefit.
+The percentage changes, however, were noticeable with a decrease from 73% to 67% of students passing math, a decrease from 84% to 77% of students passing reading, and a decrease from 63% to 56% of students passing both parts of the exam.
+An interesting data point here is the significant difference in overall passing percentages between the top two and bottom two spending bins.
+There is a 25% difference between the $630-644 and the $585-629 bin, but only a 2% difference between the $630-644 and the $645-675 bin.
+Additionally, the higher per capita schools have the lower overall percentage of students who pass.

 >**Original Scores & Passing by Spending**

 ![Original Scores & Passing by Spending](https://github.com/MaureenFromuth/School_Districts_Analysis/blob/master/Scores_Passing_by_Spending-Original.png)